zhywan/covid19-privacy-game/README.md

 ## Usage:

 The main program is "game_release.py".
 The programs for baselines are "noprotection_release.py", "dynamic_release.py", "cdc_release.py".
+Use "plot_release.py" to plot results figures in the paper [0].

 Note: